Setting up your homepage with Grid

 Give your collection a heading in the Heading field, then choose how many columns you want your collections to display in (one to three) from the Columns slider.

 Here, you'll select the collection you want to display from the Collection dropdown.
 You can set up collections in the Products > Collection > Add collection section of your Shopify admin.
 For instructions on how to set up collections see our article, Getting Started: Shopify Basics.

-Next, you'll select the Overlay text color from the dropdown menu, and enter a Subheading and Caption if you wish.
+Next, you'll select the Overlay text color from the dropdown menu, and enter a Subheading and Caption.

-The Featured collection section is designed to—you guessed it—draw attention to specific products on your homepage.
+The Featured collection section is designed to draw attention to specific collections on your homepage.

 Start by assigning a heading to your section in the Heading field, then choose your Collection and how many Columns and Rows you want to display from the respective sliders.

 Check Show vendor if you want it to display above the product name in your Featured collection grid.

 From the Hover interaction dropdown menu, you can select what happens when a user hovers over a featured product.
 The options are: Quickshop (which will open a modal with the product details and an add-to-cart button), Show secondary image (which will flip the image to an alternate view of the product), Stock level indicator (which will show a warning when stock is below a certain level) or None.
 You can set the stock level warning using the Show warning when stock is below slider below.

 You can also choose to Show 'on sale'/'sold out' badges on your featured products by checking that option.
 These are text badges, however, you can also Use icons for product item badges by checking that option.

 The Blog posts section allows you to display images and text from your four most recent posts.
-To specify the text that appears, we suggest using Shopify’s excerpt function, which you'll find in the post editor under Online store>Blog posts.
+To specify the text that appears, use Shopify’s excerpt function.
+You can find this in the post editor under Online store > Blog posts.